bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 Webpack!

+Although later on we'll see how Webpack does a lot more than module bundling, and really represents different, new kind of tool.

 ---

 # RequireJS: The Basics

 - One of the earliest well-known bundlers

 ???

-One of the most well known module bundlers is RequireJS.
+One of the most well known module bundlers is RequireJS. ...
-...

----

-# RequireJS: The Basics

-- One of the earliest well-known bundlers
+--
 - Supports _Asynchronous Module Definition_ (AMD)

 ???

-Require uses a module syntax called AMD, one of the first standardized ways to define a module of functionality in JavaScript

-To clarify what we mean by module, let's look at AMD briefly...
+It uses the AMD format—**Asynchronous** Module Definition—to describe modules and their dependencies. ...

+--
+- Asynchronously loads individual modules for development ???

+RequireJS uses this format to load modules asynchronously in the browser as they are requested, an ensures the code executes as ordered.

+--

+- Companion tool **r.js** performs the bundling for production ???

+Requesting all those files individually is inefficient in a production website, so RequireJS's companion tool r.js "optimizes" an application into a smaller set of files.

+This makes it easy for a developer to debug the many hundreds of files that make up their web applications as multiple files locally, while still sending a single bundled file to their production server.

 ---

 # AMD Module Syntax

-- One of the first ways to write a JavaScript _module_

-???

-AMD defines modules in JavaScript so that a tool like RequireJS can determine any dependencies and execute them before their dependent modules. ...

---

-### AMD Syntax Example

-Note the use of `define`.
+Note the use of `define`:
 ```javascript
 // This is an AMD format module
 define(['./dependency.js'], function(dependency) {